 - Why?
 Each website is given a limited crawl budget by Google (the time a bot spends indexing new or changed content on the website).

 - The optimization of the crawl budget results in Win-win situation:

 - Google gets better search results for the same amount of energy.

 - Changes or new content by website operators land faster in the search index and receive better rankings.

-With the help of the figures from the Google Search Console, we can illustrate the effect of environmentally conscious search engine optimisation.
-After we have improved the loading time of the website and optimised the content, the number of crawled pages increases by 35 to 40 percent for the same budget (point A).
+With the help of the figures from the Google Search Console, we can illustrate the effect of environmentally conscious search engine optimization.
+After we have improved the loading time of the website and optimized the content, the number of crawled pages increases by 35 to 40 percent for the same budget (point A).
 This means that new content is not only included in the Google index more quickly, but is also ranked higher.